Photo: Tony Carrick for Bob Vila

 - Electric grills may only have an on/off switch instead of a temperature control dial.
 Any time the grill is on, it heats up to the maximum temperature possible for the device.

 Grills range in weight from 10 pounds to more than 200 pounds, so there are many different sizes and shapes.
 If the goal is to be able to move the grill around a small patio or deck area, then all that’s usually needed is a set of wheels.
 Some grills have a pair of wheels at one end and a pair of feet at the other end, while others have four locking wheels that move the grill quickly across a flat surface.

-Portable grills may have folding legs that lock into place on top of the lid and double as a lid lock during transport.
+Small lightweight grills may have folding legs that lock into place on top of the lid and double as a lid lock during transport.
 These products are great choices for a travel grill that’s made for going to the park, hitting the beach, or taking on a camping trip.
-There also are some flat-top grills that have removable legs so campers or tailgaters can disassemble the grill to pack it in the car.
+There also are some flattop grills that have removable legs, so campers or tailgaters can disassemble the grill to pack it in the car.

 Often, it’s the extras that make certain grills stand out from the rest.
 Some of the features included with today’s grills include the following:

 - Infrared technology: Prized for uniform heat distribution, infrared technology is found in some higher-end gas grills.
 The gas warms a radiant heating element, which then radiates heat throughout the grill’s cooking chamber.
 Users report radiant heat offers a consistent cooking temperature, which can be desirable if you’re cooking a large cut of meat like a roast or baking a stone-pan pizza.

 - Rotisserie: Some grills include a steel rotisserie bar for inserting through a large cut of meat or a whole bird, which is then suspended in the center of the cooking chamber.
 From the outside, manually rotate the meat as it cooks.
 Some have an automatic rotisserie that will slowly turn the meat.